flavioesteves/zero_to_production/README.md

 # Errors

+- Error should be logged when they are handled.
+To avoid reporting the same information in more than 1 place.

 - Errors serve two main purposes:
     1. Control flow (i.e. determine what to next): is scripted, all information required to take a decision on what to do next must be accessible to a machine.
     We use type(e.g. enum variants), methos and fields for internal errors.